-Pictorial Meadows annual meadow mixes provide the simplest method of achieving breath-taking displays of gorgeous flowers with the minimum amount of preparation and after care.
-Designed to be sown in situ on an average garden soil, they will quickly start flowering with distinct ‘waves’ of colour right up to the first frost – providing a rich nectar source for all pollinators and putting a smile on the face of everyone who sees them.
+Our annual meadow mixes are a simple way to achieve breath-taking displays of flowers.
+Designed to be sown in average garden soil, flowers will quickly develop.
+The annual seed mixes show ‘waves’ of colour right up to the first frost.
+Pictorial meadows provide a rich nectar source for pollinators and attract a wide range of insects.

-Our annual mixes can be used in virtually every conceivable garden and landscape situation – from planters and borders in gardens, to large scale urban or rural projects.
-Increasingly they are used by Local Authorities and larger landowners as an effective and dramatic antidote to large expanses of grass and municipal plantings but their uses are limitless.
+Our meadow seeds can be used in virtually every garden and landscape situation.
+From planters and borders to large scale urban or rural projects an annual meadow provides a high-impact display.
+Annual mixes are often used by Local Authorities and larger landowners as an effective antidote to large expanses of grass.

 Buy seed online